tensorflow/models/official/keras_application_models/README.md

 # Keras Application Models Benchmark
 ## Overview
-This provides a single scaffold to benchmark the nine Keras built-in application [models](https://keras.io/applications/).
+This provides a single scaffold to benchmark the Keras built-in application [models](https://keras.io/applications/).
 All the models are for image classification applications, and include:

  - Xception
  - VGG16